 Founder of SACA, Fr.
 Kevin O'Hara, examining the oil spill at Oya Lake in Ikarama

 o SACA tries to investigate what makes host communities refuse to take ownership of development projects executed for them by oil companies and resort to harmful practices against the companies such as attacking the companies’ facilities.
 It carries out researches in the communities making up the 4 Clusters, to understand what works and what does not work in their relationships with the companies.
-SACA then discusses the issues observed with the concerned companies and engages them to improve the deliveries and remove the obstacles to their operations.
+SACA then discusses the issues observed with the concerned companies and engages them to improve the deliveries and remove the social bottlenecks to their operations.

 o SACA promotes and advocates for international codes and standards with special emphasis on the United Nations Declaration on the Rights of Indigenous Peoples.
 This Report is significant with regards to extractive industries operating on or near indigenous territories.